pydanny/pydanny.github.com/posts2015/05-14-faceoffs-lists.rst

         <li>Item C</li>
     </ul>

-This works, but is incredibly verbose. **HTML** requires closing tags on every element.
+This works, but is incredibly verbose. **HTML** requires closing tags on every element (keep in mind browsers are not the same as specifications).
 Working with lists in HTML becomes tedious quickly.
 Which is why so many people use WYSIWYG_ tools or mark up languages like **reStructuredText** and **Markdown**, as it expedites creation of lists (and many other things).

 .. _WYSIWYG: http://en.wikipedia.org/wiki/WYSIWYG